 I love recipes that take you back to a certain time or place, and this recipe definitely does it for me.
 Traditionally we make this pasta salad with fettuccini but it’s a hard cut to find gluten-free, so use any cut of pasta you like.
 Fettuccini, rotini, wagon wheels – whatevah – my Grandpa knew what was up because this pasta salad is absolutely delicious.
 The secret’s in the spice blend.
 I’ll show you!

 Start by cooking 1lb gluten-free, or regular, pasta in salted boiling water.
 It’s important to salt your pasta cooking water to flavor the pasta.
 It’s makes a huge difference taste-wise!
-Again, I couldn’t find GF fettuccini so I used Delallo Gluten-Free Rotini which I love.
+I used Delallo Gluten-Free Rotini which I love.

 Cook the pasta until al dente then run under cold running water until the pasta has cooled.

 While the pasta’s cooking, shake up the dressing.
-Traditionally we use a jar of Kraft Zesty Italian for the dressing, but it’s not gluten-free.
-If you don’t need the dish to be GF, use the Kraft dressing, otherwise whip up the copycat Italian Dressing recipe here >
+Traditionally we use a jar of Kraft Zesty Italian for the dressing, but it’s not gluten-free so whip up my Best Ever Italian Vinaigrette to use instead.

 Then whip up the spice blend – this is what really makes the pasta salad pop!
 If you don’t need the dish to be gluten-free, purchase a bottle of McCormick Salad Supreme Seasoning.
 This stuff is seasoning GOLD!
 But it’s not gluten-free.
 No worries though, you can make a homemade gluten-free batch by using the copycat seasoning recipe here >